Numerical algorithm and complexity analysis for diagonalization of multivariate homogeneous polynomials: Diagonalizing homogeneous polynomials

 \subsection{Some examples}

-\begin{example} Consider the quadruple quintic polynomial $f$ defined in Equation~\eqref{eqn:f1}, whose diagonalizability has been verified in Example~\ref{d_c1}.
-Build and solve system $N$ using computed center $Z(f)$ with rank 1 and trace 1 conditions, which may give more than one solution.
-Choose one solution as orthogonal idempotent $\epsilon_1$ with nonzero 1,1-th entry, where
+\begin{example} Consider the quadruple quintic polynomial $f$ in Example~\ref{d_c1}, whose diagonalizability has been verified.
+Build and solve system $N$ using its center $Z(f)$ with rank 1 and trace 1 conditions, which may give more than one solution.
+Choose one solution as $\epsilon_1$ with nonzero 1,1-th entry and obtain a pair of orthogonal idempotents $(\epsilon_1,I_4-\epsilon_1)$, where